Roland Space Echo: Production

 In 1960, the Japanese engineer Ikutaro Kakehashi founded Ace Electronic Industries.
 He began selling tape delay devices, such as the Ace Tone EC-1 Echo Chamber, in the late 1960s.
 In 1972, Kakehashi founded Roland Corporation.
 In 1973, Roland released the RE-100 and RE-200 tape delay units, which used a short 1/4" tape loop.

 In 1974, Roland released the first Space Echo units in two models: the RE-101 and the RE-201, which also included spring reverb.
 Instead of the tape reel used in previous tape echo units, the Space Echo uses a free-running tape transport system.
 The tape spools freely within a chamber, using a capstan drive protected by a plastic cover.
 This reduces tape wear, noise, and wow and flutter.

 The RE-101 and RE-201 were followed by the RE-150, which had two playback heads and different controls.
 In 1977, Roland released the RE-301 Chorus Echo, which features a chorus effect, followed in 1980 by the rackmount RE-501 and RE-555 units.
 The digital RE-3 and RE-5 units were released in 1988.
 The RE-201 Space Echo remained in production until 1990.

 In 2007, the Roland subsidiary Boss released the RE-20 pedal, with digital modelling of the original Space Echo sound.'
-It includes a "twist" feature that increases the feedback and speed of the delay, creating a "swirling cacophony" effect.'
+It includes a "twist" feature that increases the feedback and speed of the delay, creating a "swirling cacophony".'
 In 2023, Boss released an updated pedal, the RE-202, alongside the smaller RE-2.'